Tailscale Operator

 ## About Tailscale

-To function optimally in the CKS environment, CoreWeave packages a bespoke version of the tailscale-operator [Helm chart](https://tailscale.com/docs/features/kubernetes-operator#helm), and a CoreWeave-specific [container image](https://github.com/coreweave/tailscale).
+To work well in the CKS environment, CoreWeave packages a customized version of the tailscale-operator [Helm chart](https://tailscale.com/docs/kubernetes-operator#helm) and a CoreWeave-specific [container image](https://github.com/coreweave/tailscale).

 ## Usage